backdrop-contrib/bueditor/README.txt

 Shift+Alt+KEY in Firefox.

 WEIGHT: Required for sorting the buttons.
 Line-up is from the lightest to the heaviest.
+This is handled by dragging and dropping the button rows in the list.

 - BUTTON TYPES